adrien-febvay/claireduchamp/README.md

 Before it can be built and/or launched, it needs to be installed with `npm install` or `npm ci`.

-**Important note:** At the moment, the project uses a version of `isomorphic-style-loader` that is not compatible with the version of React.
-You may have to use the option `--force` to install the dependencies.

 ## Configuration

 The configuration files are located in the `conf` directory.
 There is one for the `development` mode, and one for the `production` mode.